 Sunburn is a major risk in shaving your dog.
 Breeds with light pigmentation are particularly susceptible.
 Taking away their coat removes all the natural protection that they have, and exposed skin can actually result in making them overheat more easily.

 Along with sunburn comes an increased risk of skin cancer.
 Dogs with fur are not designed to withstand direct exposure to UV rays, and prolonged or excessive exposure can lead to life-threatening problems.

 Skin irritations like hotspots can flare up, especially immediately following a few passes of the clippers.
 You may be noticing a pattern here; dogs’ skin is not equipped to deal with the things that human skin is exposed to on a regular basis.

 Fortunately, there are some things we can do without resorting to a shave.
 Regular grooming is always important, but some extra attention can be a big benefit when shedding season starts.
-Increasing the frequency of brushings help to remove dead and excess hair, as well as spread the oils in your dog’s coat that help to keep their fur and skin healthy.
+Increasing the frequency of brushings helps to remove dead and excess hair, as well as spread the oils in your dog’s coat that help to keep their fur and skin healthy.
 If you own a breed with a double coat (Husky, German Shepherd, etc.) an undercoat rake will pull the hair from the undercoat that they shed out the most.
-This will help to keep air flowing through their outer coat, and make them less prone to itching and scratching.
+This will help to keep air flowing through their outer coat and make them less prone to itching and scratching.
 If you want a thorough de-shedding treatment, a trip to your groomer can get a lot of the hard work out of the way early on, leaving you with just some routing after-care.